 Our industrial equipment business provides high-performance mechanical seals and gaskets to industries as diverse as the electric power, petroleum refining, petrochemicals, and automotive sectors.
 However, the COVID-19 pandemic has led to sluggish demand for oil, natural gas, and other fossil fuels, which has also affected our business performance.
-We expect that the tendency to focus on environmental considerations and lower carbon emissions will continue to accelerate, leading to greater progress in the conversion to wind power, solar power, and other forms of Management Strategy renewable energy as well as new sources of clean energy such as and repairing releases of greenhouse gases and environmentally hazardous substances will remain unchanged.
+We expect that the tendency to focus on environmental considerations and lower carbon emissions will continue to accelerate, leading to greater progress in the conversion to wind power, solar power, and other forms of renewable energy as well as new sources of clean energy such as hydrogen and ammonia.

+However, even as our energy sources are transformed, the role and significance of our products and technologies in preventing and repairing releases of greenhouse gases and environmentally hazardous substances will remain unchanged.
 At the same time, we intend to contribute to the market and to society at large by developing seal products that accommodate the transition to new forms of energy.
 We also believe we can further drive the trend away from fossil fuels by providing resin products that contribute to weight reduction for electric vehicles and existing vehicles with internal-combustion engines, thus resulting in reduced consumption of gasoline and other fuels.